Not sure how to use Instagram for business? Well, it’s time that someone teaches you the best ways to use the app for your professional venture.

 - Ads: One billion is a big number, and chances are, not everyone who’s on Instagram is going to be a target customer.
 When you use Instagram ads, you can set parameters for who is shown your ads, making sure they fit your ideal profile.

-Your bio is a bit of text where you share a bit about your brand, who is behind the account, and what to expect from following your account
+There are several ways to market your business on Instagram, including promoting via your Instagram bio.
+Your bio is a bit of text where you share a bit about your brand, who is behind the account, and what to expect from following your account.

 Your profile link is super important.
 Unlike social media channels, Instagram isn’t link-friendly.
 They only allow one in your bio.
 You can’t have links from individual photos (paid is a different story).